 The chart represents all the food for 5 days and the photos show what each day would look like.
 Post your Q’s or comments below.

-Carry a lighter pack, eliminate bonking, free yourself from cravings, reduce hiker hunger, and experience fewer GI issues….
-Sound good?
-Most long distance hikers (or any endurance athlete) would say ‘heck yea’!
+Carry a lighter pack, eliminate bonking, free yourself from cravings and reduce hiker hunger…. sound good?
 Well, it’s possible, and it starts with what you’re putting in your food bag.
 Here’s how I approach eating a healthy lightweight diet on trail.

-This post will explain why a healthy high fat diet is ideal for backpacking and how to do it right (i.e. without missing out on essential nutrients and compromising your health).
+This post will explain why a healthy high fat diet is optimal for backpacking and how to start developing metabolic efficiency.

 Personal Backpacking Nutrition Evolution